gluehq/jam/readme.md

 Jam is a CSS Flexbox based starter grid system, featuring content blocks of varying widths with basic predefined responsive behaviours.
-It is designed for use in CMSes and is simple enough for content editors and HTML beginners to understand.
+It is designed for use in CMSes and is simple enough for content editors and CSS beginners to understand.
 While it is not as comprehensive as some grid systems, you'll spend less time learning utility classes, setting up breakpoints, and overriding opinionated CSS.

 Jam can be used to produce the underlying page layouts from which you can create your final designs, using your own code and the included Sass mixins.